FreeMasen/coverage-example/README.md

 This will be used by cargo to actually call `rustc`, we can use this to selectively insert the code coverage information into our project only.
-It should look something like this.
+It should look something like this. `$COVERAGE_OPTIONS` will need to be set when this process kicks off, we will do that in just a moment.
 ```sh
 #! /bin/sh -e
 # ./wrap.sh